 Now that I look back, I see a clearer picture of where some sadness within this stemmed from: Self-doubt.
 When I’d see others accomplishing things, I’d compare myself and think wow I am nothing.
 I’d asked myself more questions like….
 “Do I even have time to do this?” or “What if I fail?” and “What if it turns out to be a waste of time?”
 So much fear and self-uncertainty filled my head.
 To overcome it I had to let go of all the “what if’s” and actually learn to believe in myself.
 I needed to put an end to examining others and labeling myself so lowly.
 I think at times I can get so wrapped up in my tittle of being just a wife and mom.
 I love being a wife and mom but deep down I know I have even more to offer.
 I’ve never wanted to blow out the candle of my passions.
 I don’t think we should feel guilty for not only wanting to accomplish things for our children, but to also accomplish things separate from wifehood and mom land.

-Believing in myself was the first step into taking a risk.
+Believing in myself was the first step.
 The beginning of taking a risk isn’t always stepping out on a scene, it starts within.
 My true identity found in serving Christ is who I want to be.
 That is the woman I believe in because she has him as her guide.
 It’s difficult to believe in the woman who carries doubt and puts limitations on to what she can succeed.
 Going after scary things in life causes me to put more faith in God.
 When staying in his will I’ll succeed in whatever he calls me to succeed in.
 If the desires I have are meant to be then God will make a way, even in mom land.